 - New experiences and opportunities

-The programme can range from a one day introduction through to a full 5 day development programme culminating with a masterclass.
-This can be spread over a whole term.
-It can be split between delivery at the school and off site delivery, possibly at our centre in the Brecon Beacons or similar.
+The programme can range from a one-day introduction through to a full five-day development programme.
+It can be split between delivery at the school and off-site delivery, possibly at our centre in the Brecon Beacons or similar.
 To really reinforce the messages, learning and understanding on the part of the pupils we would also recommend a residential element at our centre but this is optional.